By: Nu Yang

-No, but we must work harder to protect that integrity.
+A: No, but we must work harder to protect that integrity.
 Let’s face it: Social media is one of the greatest tools and greatest banes of traditional journalism.

 In today’s push for instant gratification, people want to know breaking news as it develops.
 Television and radio gave bits and pieces of news as it became available long before social media became part of the information mix.
 Hence, the “must-report-it-first” mentality has certainly escalated.
 But I don’t think the credibility suffers.
 Legitimate news organizations know a reputation for getting it right is essential.

 Gossip television shows, bloggers and citizen journalists are in the game as well because they aren’t always differentiated from credible media sources; the public’s perception may be skewed.

 Professionals qualify developing news phrases such as “initially reported,” “early reports indicate,” or “check our website for more details.”
 It’s our job, as professional journalists to get it right — in social media as well as our print and online products.

 Now we have to work harder to present that breaking news in 140 characters, short Facebook posts, or tiny bytes of information.
 Sometimes the greater picture is lost or misunderstood until the more complete story is finally released.
 The rush to be first can also mean journalistic disaster if there’s a misplaced word or someone jumps the gun and reports inaccurate news.

 Professional journalists have always made mistakes, but I don’t see more mistakes being made because of social media sites.
 Those mistakes are just magnified on the Internet because they can’t be deleted; they’ve already been retweeted and Facebooked en masse.